Whotakesmyname/darkray-blog/content/post/DiscreteDifferentialGeometry/index.md

 ```

 ##### Half Edge Mesh
-You should have learnt that in Computer Graphics.
+You should have learned that in Computer Graphics.

 ##### Quad Edges
 Skipped